cek333/Quote_Catalog_Android_Kotlin_Edition/README.md

 ![Background Colour Selection](readme/create_pick_background_colour_qc.png)
 ![Text Colour Selection](readme/create_pick_text_colour_qc.png)

 Enter your quote in the text box.
 Click on the 'Change ...
 Colour' boxes to select a new text or background colour.
 When complete press 'Save Quote'.
-To navigate back to the Browse page, use the Up button in the AppBar or your phone's Back button.
+To navigate back to the Browse page, use the Up button in the ActionBar or your phone's Back button.

 # Technical Details
 The app was written in Kotlin and built with Android Studio 4.1.2.